Any surgeonfish, especially of the several West Indian species.

 Tang had no room to dive so she crossed the transport's bow and with full left rudder saved her stern and got inside the transport's turning circle.
 The transport was forced to continue her swing to avoid the tanker which had also been coming in to ram.
 The tanker struck the transport's starboard quarter shortly after the submarine fired four stern torpedoes along their double length at a range of 400 yards.
 The tanker sank bow first and the transport had a 30° up angle.
 With escorts approaching on the port bow and beam and a destroyer closing on the port quarter, Tang rang up full speed and headed for open water.
 When the submarine was 6,000 yards from the transport, another explosion was observed aboard that ill-fated ship, and its bow disappeared.

 In the last attack, Tang had sunk Kogen Maru and Matsumoto Maru.
-During her brief career, Tang was officially credited with sinking 24 Japanese ships which totaled 93,824 tons.
-Tang was struck from the Navy list on 8 February 1945.
+During her brief career, Tang accounted for 30 Japanese ships for a total of 100, 491 tons.
+Tang was stricken from the Navy Register on 8 February 1945.

-Tang received four battle stars and two Presidential Unit Citations for World War II service.
-Her commanding officer received the Congressional Medal of Honor for Tang's final action.
+Tang received two Presidential Unit Citations and four battle stars for her World War II service.
+Her commanding officer received the Medal of Honor for Tang's final action.